kontena/kontena/docs/getting-started/installing/vagrant.md

 $ kontena grid create --initial-size=<initial_size> test-grid
 ```

-Now you can start provision nodes to DigitalOcean.
+Now you can start provisioning nodes to DigitalOcean.
 Issue the following command (with right options) as many times as desired:

 ```
 $ kontena vagrant node create